Have you always wondered what is the difference between wide and extra wide width shoes?

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 The best way to tell if your child has a wide or an extra wide width foot is to have his or her feet properly measured at your kids’ local shoe store.
 However, if you don’t have a local shoe store in your area that you trust, I provided you with a set of guidelines that explain how you can tell if your child needs wide or extra wide shoes.
-Several parents have asked me where they can get their kids’ shoes online.
-Amazon offers the best selection and the best prices by far the when it comes to kids’ shoes.
-I explain this in more detail here:

 When a child has extra wide feet, 90% of the time I end up fitting them in a pair of New Balance shoes.
 There are different shoe brands that make wide and extra wide shoes for children, and you have probably heard of them before: